Veterans Financial FAQ

 - 3. Is Veterans Financial, Inc. part of the Department of Veterans Affairs (VA) or any other government agency?

 No. Veterans Financial, Inc. is a private financial services company.
-We specialize in helping Veteran families plan for the expenses associated with Assisted Living, Home Care, Nursing Homes, or Adult Day Care.
-This often includes the VA’s Aid and Attendance Benefit.
+We specialize in helping Veteran families plan for the expenses associated with Assisted Living, Senior Living, Home Care, Nursing Homes, or Adult Day Care.
+This often includes the VA’s Aid and Attendance Benefit and Medicaid Planning.

 - 4. If I don’t use the care provider that referred me to Veterans Financial, Inc., can I still use your services?

 Yes.
-Veterans Financial has worked with more than 4,000 Assisted Living Communities, Nursing Homes, Home Care Agencies, and senior industry referral services.
-Regardless of who refers you to Veterans Financial, we will assist you at no cost.
+Veterans Financial has worked with more than 5,000 Senior and Assisted Living Communities, Nursing Homes, Home Care Agencies, and senior industry referral services.
+Regardless of who refers you to Veterans Financial, we will assist you.

 - 5. How does Veterans Financial, Inc. get paid?

-- 6. Does Veterans Financial, Inc. speak in public forums such as seminars or workshops?
+- 6. Does Veterans Financial, Inc. speak in person or present webinars about Aid and Attendance benefits?

 Yes.
 Veterans Financial gives educational presentations for public and professional groups.
-Veterans Financial agents present more than 400 workshops in 20 states every year.
+Veterans Financial’s team presents hundreds of in person and virtual educational events every year.
 The most requested topic is the Veterans Administration Aid and Attendance Pension Benefit.
 We often speak at Assisted Living Communities, association meetings, and events geared toward seniors, senior living, and Veterans.
 We do not charge for these speaking engagements or for our marketing support.

 Veterans’ Benefits FAQ